 The purpose of the Chapter is to promote lifelong learning and professional development through responsible action in support of the members and communities that we serve.

-This award-winning chapter hosts many events, including monthly learning luncheons, Special Interest Group (SIG) meetings, workshops, and an annual conference.
+This award-winning chapter hosts many events, including learning luncheons, Special Interest Group (SIG) meetings, workshops, and an annual conference.
 Currently, we have about 220 members.
 Learn about membership options!

 Our members are trainers and managers, instructional designers, eLearning developers, workplace educators, learning and performance specialists, facilitators, and human resources and organization development specialists.